8 minutes read

-Usually, long division repeats the basic steps of divide, multiply, subtract and drop to the next digit.
+Usually, long division repeats the fundamental procedures of dividing, multiplying, subtracting, and dropping to the next digit.

-To teach long division for kids, start to bring the concept of even division.
-Each hundred, tens, and ones are evenly divisible by a divisor.
-The child gets used to knowing and practicing how many times a divisor goes into various digits of a dividend.
+Children need to be introduced to the idea of even division for kids before they can grasp long division.
+A divisor divides each hundred, ten, and one equally.
+The child gets used to knowing and practicing how often a divisor goes into various digits of a dividend.

-The next step in long division involves remainder and utilizes multiply and subtraction concepts.
-You apply multiplication and subtraction in the easiest possible place at the very end of the division, i.e., the one’s column where you have the remainder.
+The next step of easy long division builds on previous knowledge of multiplication and subtraction.
+You apply multiplication and subtraction in the easiest possible place at the end of the division, i.e., the one’s column where you have the remainder.
 However, if you have a remainder in the tens in the long division algorithm, you divide, multiply, subtract, and then drop to the next digit.

-In the above scenario, two go into 2 once; therefore, we got 1 (placed above the long division sign).
-We can also say 2 divided 2 is 1.
+In the above scenario, 2 goes into 2 once; therefore, we got 1 (placed above the long division sign).
+We can also say 2 divided by 2 is 1.

 Multiply and subtract: